tdwg/bdq/tg2/_review/docs/terms/bdqtest/qrg_index_by_usecase.md

 ## bdq:Spatial-Temporal_Patterns
-Research uses forming a bdqffdq:UseCase for dwc:Occurrence data 1) where the Information Elements concern what dwc:Organism occurred where and when and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results.
+Research uses forming a bdqffdq:UseCase for dwc:Occurrence data 1) where the Information Elements concern what dwc:Organism occurred where and when and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Rees ER and Nicholls M (2020) Data Quality Use Case Study Results.
 Biodiversity Information Science and Standards 4: e50889, suppl.
 2. https://doi.org/10.3897/biss.4.50889.suppl2).

 VALIDATION_BASISOFRECORD_NOTEMPTY
 - Term IRI: https://rs.tdwg.org/bdqtest/terms/ac2b7648-d5f9-48ca-9b07-8ad5879a2536